New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Week 3-4: Transition Phase (Getting Easier)

-- But still fragile—miss a few days and you reset the learning curve
+- But still fragile—miss a few days and you reset neural pathways

 Week 5-8: Automaticity (Effortless)

-- Skipping it feels wrong (you've created a craving for the routine)
+- Skipping it feels wrong (you've created craving in nucleus accumbens)

-- Habit is now self-sustaining through established neural pathways
+- Habit is now self-sustaining through basal ganglia circuits

 Key insight: You don't need discipline forever.
-You need it for 5-8 weeks while the neural handoff occurs from prefrontal to basal ganglia control.
+You need it for 5-8 weeks while the neural pathway transfers from prefrontal cortex to dorsal striatum.

 The Habit Loop: Cue → Routine → Reward